avi4h/playcontexto/README.md

 ## Features

-**Modern Tech Stack**: Built with React and styled using Tailwind CSS for a responsive and visually appealing interface.

 **GloVe Algorithm**: Utilizes the GloVe algorithm to build the word list, ensuring accurate and meaningful word proximity calculations.

 **High Performance**: Achieved a perfect score of 100/100 in Google Lighthouse for performance, accessibility, best practices, and SEO.